Because of cancer or its treatment, you may have to:

-You may have to take time off work, or stop work, because of cancer or its treatment.
-If you are employed and use your holiday allowance to take time off, your pension will not be affected.
+If you are employed and use your holiday allowance to take time off, your pension is not affected.

 If you are unable to use your holiday allowance, there are different ways your pension could be affected:

 - If you are getting sick pay, you could continue to pay into your pension as normal, but this is not always the case.
 Employers have different sick pay schemes.
-The legal minimum for employers to pay is Statutory Sick Pay.
-This may not pay enough to cover your pension contributions.
-However, some employers offer more generous sick pay.
-This is called occupational or company sick pay.
+The legal minimum for employers to pay is Statutory Sick Pay (SSP).
+This is currently £92.05 a week, for up to 28 weeks.
+There are different rules for agricultural workers.
+It may not pay enough to cover your pension contributions.
+But some employers offer more generous sick pay in addition to SSP.
+This is called occupational sick pay, or company sick pay.